Grant Free MIMO-NOMA with Differential Modulation for Machine Type Communications: Message Passing Based Bayesian Approaches for Active Device Detection and Non-Coherent Multi-Device Data Detection

 \subsection{Computational Complexity}

-It can be seen from Algorithm 1 that, the complexity of the proposed BP-MF-MPA algorithm is dominated by the multiplication operations to update the mean and variance of the relevant messages.
-The complexity of active device detection is $ O(NLU)+O(NU) $ per iteration and that of the non-coherent multi-device data detection is $ O(NLK)+O(NK) $ per iteration.
+It can be seen from Algorithm 1 that the complexity of the proposed BP-MF-MPA algorithm is dominated by the multiplication operations to update the mean and variance of the relevant messages.
+The computational complexity is $ 6UNL+2UN $ in Line 2, $ 4UN $ in Line 3, $ 3UNL+3NL $ in Line 4, $ UN+U $ in Line 5, 2 in Line 6, $ 5NL $ in Line 7, $ NL+N $ in Line 8, $ 12NLK+6NK $ in Line 11, $ 200NK-96K $ in Line 12, $ 164K $ in Line 13, $ 19NK $ in Line 14, $ 24NK $ in Line 15, $ 8NLK+6NL $ in Line 16, $ 10NL $ in Line 17, and $ NL+N $ in Line 18.
+Thus, the computational complexity for non-coherent multi-device detection can be approximated as $ O(UNL)+ O(KNL) $ per iteration.